lorikayman/RebisTheory/rebis_theory.md

 Moreover, alchemical motif is also, we believe, present here.
 Specifically, in the case of the [Celestial Shield](https://wiki.spiralknights.com/Celestial_Shield).
 Its shape and duality in the description: `Cradle's equinox inspired the dual nature of this specialist shield, which protects against the dazzling light of day and the chill of the night in equal measure`, we believe, points to a depiction of a fifth divine element, present in medieval alchemy - [Azoth](https://www.alchemy-texts.com/assets/img/books/basil-valentine-azoth/VA04.jpg), or, the alchemical First Matter.

 <BookCitation source="AZOTH or the way to make the hidden gold of the Philosophers - Brother Basil Valentin">
+  {#snippet markup()}

   O most precious & most excellent foundation, from which all things are produced in these lands, though you are at first a venom adorned with the name of Fugitive Eagle.
 The first matter & the white & red seed of the divine blessing, in the body of which the drought & the rains are closed, which however are hidden from the impious because of the ornament & virginal dress scattered throughout the earth; your father and mother are the sun and the moon, the water and the wine also operate in you, the gold likewise and the silver in the earth, so that mortal man may rejoice therein in this way.

+  {/snippet}
 </BookCitation>

 At some point in time, Spiral Order had to be established.
 The name of a Spiral, a symbol widespread across Cradle, was utilized in Isorian military.
 This must be for a reason, as no sny any concept comes that close as the Spiral being that prominent.